saliftankoano/mymodel-exv1/README.md

 This is a Chrome extension that allows you to earn money by consenting to data sharing with brands.

+# Features To Do

+- [ ] Integrate login with Google with supabase (This will be useful to track email if user opts in)
+- [ ] Integrate email tracking with supabase
+- [ ] Integrate browser history tracking with supabase
+- [ ] Add a popup to the extension icon to see the earnings and settings
+- [ ] Add a page to see the earnings history
+- [ ] Add a page to see the settings
+- [ ] Add a page to see the privacy policy
+- [ ] Add a page to see the terms of service

 ## Development

 ```bash